Video: Caro & Kaspar

 In the 1920s, the historian of art and culture Aby Warburg (1866-1929) created his Bilderatlas Mnemosyne tracing recurring visual themes and patterns across time, from antiquity to the Renaissance and beyond to contemporary culture.
 His approach provides inspiration for today’s visually and digitally dominated world.
 At HKW all 63 panels of the Atlas will be recovered for the first time from Warburg’s original images.

-On the occasion of the exhibition Hatje Cantz publishes two publications: A folio volume gathers the 63 plates of Warburg’s Atlas – newly photographed from the original, multi-colored images, along with essays by Axel Heil, Roberto Ohrt, Bernd Scherer, Bill Sherman and Claudia Wedepohl.
+On the occasion of the exhibition Hatje Cantz publishes two publications: A folio volume gathers the 63 plates of Warburg’s Atlas – newly photographed from the original, multi-colored images and the 20 panels from the previous versions in black and white along with essays by Axel Heil, Roberto Ohrt, Bernd Scherer, Bill Sherman and Claudia Wedepohl.
 Another volume with extensive commentaries by the curators will be published in Spring 2021.

 The exhibition is curated by Roberto Ohrt and Axel Heil in cooperation with the Warburg Institute, London.